asqwerty666/slurmize/README.md

 	./slurmize.pl recon_subject.txt

 and the script automagicallly make a directory named _slurm_, creates a separate sbatch script for each subject and launch it into the schedule manager and creates a warning script that send an email to warn you when the execution of all subjects is over.
 Output for each separate job it is stored in the _slurm_ directory also, so in case something goes wrong, you can check the output by the job id.

+### Debugging your runs

+Sometimes things go wrong when you generate the lsit of jobs to send into the cluster.
+So toprovide a way to check if everything it is OK before you run your jobs, we added the _-g_option.
+So if you run,

+	./slurmize.pl -g recon_subject.txt

+the script generates all the structure inside the _slurm_ directory but runs nothing.
+This way you can review what is going to be executed into your nodes.